joechrysler/taskpoint/README.rst

 TaskPoint
 =========

-TastPoint is a Node.js web app for organizing blobs of text with tags.
+TastPoint is a Node.js web app for giving points and assignees to tasks, then keeping score based on what is done.

 Dependences
 -----------